nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![GUI import command example](images/CommandImagesForUG/ImportGUI.png)

-### Exporting your save file to a folder `export`
+### Exporting your save file to a folder: `export`

-Imports a previously saved file into McGymmy
+Imports a previously saved file to a folder

 Format: `import DIRPATH [-o FILENAME]`